 How does the Yellow Ribbon program work?

 Our Yellow Ribbon Agreement with the Veterans Association (VA) means we agree that 100 percent of your tuition and fees will be paid for between your Post-9/11 GI Bill and Briar Cliff University’s Yellow Ribbon matching program.
-In 2018-19 the tuition and fees comp award to full-time student was $29,796.

 Who is eligible for the Yellow Ribbon Program?
 You may be eligible if: